-- 12. Examples of imaging equipment include: X-ray equipment, Gamma Camera, CT Scanner, MRI, etc. - 13.
-The design professional must provide sufficient information to OSHPD to show the existing HVAC system can maintain the proper room temperature required by CMC Section 325.0.
-OSHPD recommends the design architect or engineer determine that the HVAC system is capable of maintaining the room environmental conditions within the parameters recommended by the imaging equipment manufacturer.
+- 13. Decision Box: The design professional must provide sufficient information to OSHPD to show the existing HVAC system can maintain the proper room temperature required by CMC Table 4-A. OSHPD recommends the design architect or engineer determine that the HVAC system is capable of maintaining the room environmental conditions within the parameters recommended by the imaging equipment manufacturer.
 The final air balance in the space must comply with CMC Section 407.3.1.
 Where changes in airflow are necessary, measures must be taken to assure that the modifications within the project boundaries do not impact airflow to spaces outside the project boundaries (see Narrative 15 for additional information).
-Plans must contain specific information and procedures to define the measures required. - 14.
-Air Balance.
+Plans must contain specific information and procedures to define the measures required.
+If HVAC capacity complies, go to item 13a.
+If not, go to item 13b. - 13a.
+Process Box: No Mechanical Change Required.
+Go to item 16. - 13b.
+Process Box: Comply with 2019 CMC.
+Go to item 16. - 14.
+Narrative: Air Balance (not on flow chart provided for additional direction).
 For projects involving the replacement of a supply, return or exhaust fan unit, the air distribution system shall be rebalanced in accordance with the following requirements: - a.
 For acute care hospitals (OSHPD 1).
 The supply, return and exhaust airflows in the entire area served by the replaced unit shall be rebalanced to comply with CMC Table 4-A. For projects replacing a single component of a fan or air handler unit (i.e., fan scroll, cooling coil, heating coil, etc.) with a replacement component of the same capacity, the rebalance may consist of measuring the system airflow prior to replacing the component and then reestablishing the same system airflow after the component has been replaced.
 Replacement of multiple components will require the entire air distribution system to be rebalanced.
-Rebalancing shall not be required for fans serving entirely non-patient care - For skilled nursing facilities, licensed clinics, and correctional treatment centers (OSHPD) 2, 3 and 4).
+Rebalancing shall not be required for fans serving entirely non-patient care areas.
+Air balance shall not be started until the completion of work for the project or the completion of each phase of a phased project. - b.
+For skilled nursing facilities, licensed clinics, and correctional treatment centers (OSHPD 2.
+3 and 4).
 Rebalancing the air distribution systems is not required if: - 1.
 There is no change to the system design airflow. - 2.
-There is no change to the air distribution system. - 3.
-The replaced fan system does not serve an operating room, cardiac cath lab, intensive care area, recovery room, nursery, airborne infection isolation room or a protective environment room.

-- If any of these conditions are not met, then the entire air distribution system shall be rebalanced as described in Item 14a above. - c.
+There is no change to the air distribution system, or it is being replaced in kind. - 3.
+The replaced fan system does not serve an operating room, cardiac cath lab, intensive care area, recovery room, nursery, airborne infection isolation room or a protective environment room. - If any of these conditions are not met, then the entire air distribution system shall be rebalanced as described in Item 14a above. - c.
 General requirements: When rebalancing is required, the entire area served by the supply, return or exhaust fan(s) being replaced shall be rebalanced.
-Mechanical plans shall contain all necessary information to demonstrate design airflows in areas served by the equipment, and shall comply with the ventilation and air balance requirements in CMC Table 4-A. Plans shall include room name and number, and room volume of each room served by the unit.
+Mechanical plans shall contain all necessary information to demonstrate design airflows in areas served by the equipment and shall comply with the ventilation and air balance requirements in CMC Table 4-A. Plans shall include room name and number, and room volume of each room served by the unit.
 If the actual room name does not match an area designation in CMC Table 4-A, then an equivalent Table 4-A room designation based upon the functional use of the space shall be provided on the plans.
 Adjacent rooms or spaces not served from the replaced unit that have their airflow or air balance impacted must also comply with CMC Table 4-A for both ventilation and air balance.